 Staten Island doesn’t have the reputation of a place one can go to feel like a poet or scholar in Ming Dynasty China, but it is one of the best places in the U.S. for doing just that.

 The Chinese Scholar’s Garden, part of the Snug Harbor Cultural Center, is a recreation of Ming Dynasty Chinese gardens.
 It was built by 40 Chinese artisans in Suzhou City, and then shipped to the United States.
-When it opened in 1999, it became the first of its kind in the country.

 Made with traditional Chinese construction techniques, nails and glue do not hold anything together, including the building that half-hovers over the lake.
 Rock formations, a bamboo forest, and a waterfall are meant to inspire the same sort of harmony and peace Confucian, Taoist, and Buddhist monks and scholars have sought in similar gardens over the centuries.